TechnoJo4/luadaul/CONTRIBUTING.md

 No code in the repo should generate warnings or errors from the [selene linter](https://kampfkarren.github.io/selene/selene.html).

+Files should remain relatively small, or at least avoid becoming gigantic.
+Split code into reasonably-sized files, as needed.

 ## Compiler outline

 The `common` directory contains common utilities like `enum` and error reporting, common to multiple stages of the compiler.